nautobot/nautobot/docs/additional-features/webhooks.md

 ### Default Request Body

-If no body template is specified, and the HTTP content type is `application/json`, the request body will be populated with a JSON object containing the context data.
+If no body template is specified, the request body will be populated with a JSON object containing the context data.
 For example, a newly created site might appear as follows:

 ```no-highlight
 {